BA(Hons) Business (Team Entrepreneurship)

 For information on required Guided Learning Hours please see our minimum entry requirements page.

 - Baccalaureate IB: No specific subjects required.

-If you do not meet the entry requirements of this course, you may be eligible for a Foundation Year
+If you exceed the entry requirements you may be eligible for BA(Hons) Business (Team Entrepreneurship) (with Foundation year).

 We won't be able to accept your application for this course if you require the Student Route visa.